Marga d'Andurain: Life in the Middle East

 In 1925, Marga inherited her father's wealth, and so, the family decided to move to the Middle East.
 Paradoxically, she enjoyed much more freedom there than she did in the West, which was governed by very strict moral codes.

 The d'Andurains moved first to Algeria, then travelled to Egypt and finally settled in Syria, where Marga became the owner of the Zénobie hotel in Palmyra, where they stayed from 1927 until 1936.
 As soon as she moved in, she began an affair with a British intelligence officer, which sparked rumors that she was a spy.
 These claims were ignored until the point that it became indistinguishable whether it was fact or fiction.

 While it was never proven that she was a spy, Marga was considered an adventurous soul.
 In 1933, she married a Bedouin sheikh and left with him towards Mecca in an attempt to become the first female European to enter the holy city.
 In June of that year, her new husband died under suspicious circumstances in Jeddah.
 Marga was subsequently accused of poisoning him, imprisoned and sentenced to death, but was later released following a second trial.
 She returned to Syria in 1935 and remarried to her husband Pierre, but he was thereafter murdered in Palmyra in December 1936.
 After suspicion fell on her again, d'Andurain felt the need to leave the Middle East for good.

 Like many others in that time, she found life in post-war Europe to be difficult.
-In order to make a living, she trafficked goods on the black market, in particular paintings.
+In order to make a living, she trafficked goods on the black market, particularly paintings.
 In 1945, she was accused, and later acquitted, of poisoning her nephew, Raymond Clerisse.

 At the age of 55, Marga d'Andurain disappeared while aboard her yacht, the Djéïlan, in the bay of Tangier, off the coast of Morocco.
 Her body, thrown in the sea by her killers, was never located.

 D'Andurain's life has been the subject of several biographies which are often criticized for embellishing her life story for profit, making hard to distinguish what is true and what isn't.

 Julie d'Andurain, Marga's paternal granddaughter, is a professor at the University of Lorraine, where she specializes in African and Arab history during the 19th and 20th centuries.